lislis/mete0rama/mete0rama/README.md

 Yes, you have to charge the power bank once in a while.

 I'm also not sure how long a raindrop sensor like that makes it out in the wild without corrosion.
 We'll see.

+## Set up the web app

+Once you have this setup, you can configure the web app to have a nice display of your weather data.
+Move over to the [webapp setup](../mete0rama-orama/README.md)!